Physical And Mental Health

 You will be asked to fill out the intake form so we can provide you with the service that is right for you.
 A member of the team will reach out to you as soon as possible.
 If it’s during school hours, that’s usually within a day.

-What to expect after filling out the form for counselling:
+What to expect after filling out the intake form:

 The toolbox includes tips and references to services on and off campus.
 A 24/7 first-step source for help.